 - Students enrolled in the MSN must complete the MSN coursework within five years. - Students enrolled in the ADN Bridge Entry Option sequence must complete all Bridge sequence courses within two years.
-After Crossing the Bridge, the MSN must be conferred within five years from the date of Crossing the Bridge.
+After Crossing the Bridge, Students who entered FNU via the ADN Bridge Entry Option, must complete the MSN-must be conferred within five years from the date of Crossing the Bridge.
 A student who withdraws from the university after completion of all Bridge coursework will not be required to repeat the Bridge coursework if readmitted to FNU. \FNU is no longer admitting students into the ADN Bridge Entry Option program.
-The last cohort to enter the Bridge Program was April 2020. - Students enrolled in the Companion DNP must complete the DNP coursework within two years. - Students enrolled in the PM-DNP must complete all PM-DNP courses within 2/2 years. - Students enrolled in the PGC must complete their program of study within twice the timeframe outlined in the Program of Study. - The MSN Completion for CNEP Graduates must be completed within 1/2 years of enrollment into the completion program. - The WHCNP Post-Graduate Certificate for CNEP Graduates must be completed within one year.
+The last cohort to enter the Bridge Program was April 2020. - Students enrolled in the Companion DNP must complete the DNP coursework within two years. - Students enrolled in the PM-DNP must complete all PM-DNP courses within 2/2 years. - Students enrolled in the PGC must complete their program of study within twice the timeframe outlined in the Program of Study. - The MSN Completion for CNEP Graduates must be completed within 11⁄2 years of enrollment into the completion program. - The WHCNP Post-Graduate Certificate for CNEP Graduates must be completed within one year.